chulminy/AE_ENVE_GEOE_121/lab/lab01/README.md

 Please solve all the questions in problem 1.

+**NOTE:** PLEASE SOLVE YOUR PROBLEM IN THE MATLAB EDITOR and CHECK YOUR SOLUTION THROUGH GRADER.

 ![](img/lab01_problem1.png)

 ## Recommended MATLAB Window Arrangements
 The following MATLAB window arrangements are recommended to provide an optimal programming environment.